 As the always attentive accountant, she was never one to hand over money for just anything.
 I remember having the chance to go to Italy in college.
 My friends were spending the semester there so we would have a free place to stay.
 I had saved up enough money to buy my plane ticket, but neglected to realize that although I did have a free place to stay the trip wasn’t actually free.
 Having never been to Italy herself, she willingly handed over some spending money for the trip and told me no one ever regrets money they spend on once in a lifetime experiences, have a great time with your friends!
 That trip was over a decade ago and those friends and I still reminisce about the week we spent in Italy.

 She reveled in every new experience big and small.
+Never losing sight of where she had come from, and just how lucky we all were that our paths had brought us to these amazing places.
 Every beautiful sunset, a sky full of puffy clouds with the light hitting them just right, a field full of blooming flowers, the beauty in the history and architecture of places abroad, the ibis flying over the deck to roost on Bird Island for the night, a full moon splashing across the waves.
 Always stopping to take it in, and lucky for us, almost always pointing out the beauty of it all.

 I am thankful for all the wonderful memories that our travels brought me.
 But more importantly, I am beyond grateful to have seen all these places through her eyes.
 I know now when I travel to new places near and far that I can see her in every sunrise, every rainbow, every full moon, every night sky full of stars, every yellow butterfly flitting across a field, she’s there soaking it all in and reveling in the fact that she gave her girl the dream and the opportunity to keep chasing sunsets.